Sinus Infection (cont.)

 The chief goal of sinus infection treatment is eliminating bacteria from the sinus cavities with antibiotics.
 This helps to prevent complications, relieve symptoms, and reduce the risk of chronic sinusitis.

 - For acute, uncomplicated cases, a synthetic penicillin such as amoxicillin (Amoxil, Polymox, or Trimox) is used most commonly.
 This antibiotic is effective against the usual causative microorganisms and is relatively inexpensive.
 Amoxicillin's main side effects include allergic reactions (throat swelling, hives) and stomach upset.

 - People allergic to penicillin can take a sulfur-containing antibiotic called trimethoprim/sulfamethoxazole or TMP/SMX (Bactrim, Cotrim, or Septra).
 Sulfa drugs are not recommended for people who are allergic to sulfur.

 - People who have several episodes of partially treated acute sinusitis or those who have chronic sinusitis may become resistant to amoxicillin and TMP/SMX.
-Newer synthetic penicillins and cephalosporins such as amoxicillin/clavulanate (Augmentin), cefuroxime (Ceftin), and loracarbef (Lorabid) can clear most of the resistant organisms that cause sinus infection.
+Synthetic penicillins and cephalosporins such as amoxicillin/clavulanate (Augmentin), cefuroxime (Ceftin), and loracarbef (Lorabid) can clear most of the resistant organisms that cause sinus infection.

 Medications to Maintain Open Sinuses